-Driven by the exploration at platform level (by the Search module), the meta-platform is used to generate topological template instances.
-To this end, the set of strings of feasible platforms is used to instantiate the topological templates from such a meta-platform: each string sets (for one design point) the type(s) and number of networks in the platform.
+the type(s) and number of networks in the platform.
 Moreover, the number of element containers in the platform as well as their connectivity properties are also determined.
 Finally, a type classification of the element containers is made.
 This latter means that for each allocated element container in the BTUs, it is indicated whether it contains a PE or a SE.
-Note that, as explained in Sections

-3.2 and 3.3, these platforms have been selected by the Search module and checked by Feasibility Checker.
+Note that, as explained in Sections III-B and III-C, these platforms have been selected by the Search module and checked by Feasibility Checker.
 The latter repairs strings describing any infeasible topological templates such as, for example, isolated BTUs that do not connect to any other BTU, architectural elements with incorrect connectivity links, and other inconsistencies.

 Finally, in order to obtain the complete specification of the architecture platform for each design point, the topological templates are further refined.
 In this process, which is driven by the exploration at architecture component level, the same topological template can be reused to derive different architecture templates.
-For this purpose, the actual component types of the element containers in a template are added.
+For this propose, the actual component types of the element containers in a template are added.
 In the example of Fig. 5, this means that, e.g., a PE allocated in an element container either becomes an ARM or MIPS processor, and the SEs either SDRAM or DDRAM.
 Evidently, all this information is also provided by the strings of feasible architectural components.

-3.5 Translator
+E. Translator

 In order to integrate a system-level simulator in NASA, it is required that the simulator allows for explicitly describing the design points that need to be simulated using some kind of file format.
-Thus, a system model for each design point should be generated first.
+Thus, a system model for each design alternative should be generated first.
 Such a system model, composed of an architecture model, an application model and a mapping model, can be provided by the Translator module in an automatic way.
-To this end, it uses as input the architectural intermediate file, the application specification(s) and the strings that describe feasible mappings.
+To this end, it uses as input the architectural intermediate file, the application specifications and the strings that describe feasible mappings.
 Thus, the Translator can be considered as the second (and last) stage in the generation process of the simulatable system model.